🔼The name Nicodemus: Summary

 The name Nicodemus is a compound of two elements.
 The first part of our name comes from the word νικη (nike), meaning victory:

-The second part of the name Nicodemus comes from the familiar noun δημος (demos), meaning people:
+The second part of the name Nicodemus comes from the familiar noun δημος (demos), meaning the populace or common people:

 The name Nicodemus might mean Victory Of The People or, slightly more sinister; Victory Over The People.
 Spiros Zodhiates (The Complete Wordstudy Dictionary) translates our name diplomatically with Victor Among The People and NOBSE Study Bible Name List reads Conqueror Of The People.